Flyer107/Team8/Projects/P2/src/README.md

 ### get_valid_moves
 - **Type**: `() -> ArrayList<Location>`

 - **Description**: Check PacMan's surroundings to see which Locations are available to move to.
-Pacman cannot move to Locations that are occupied by Walls or Ghosts
+Pacman cannot move to Locations that are occupied by Walls or Ghosts.

 ### consume()
 - **Type**: `() -> JComponent